 A set of textual descriptions are assigned to every concept.
 These provide the human readable form of a concept.
 Two types of description are used to represent every concept - Fully Specified Name (FSN) and Synonym.
+Additionally a Definition maybe added on a case-by case basis if required.

 The FSN represents a unique, unambiguous description of a concept's meaning.
 The FSN is not intended to be displayed in clinical records, but is instead used to disambiguate the distinct meaning of each different concept.

 This is particularly useful when different concepts are referred to by the same commonly used word or phrase.
 Each concept can have only one FSN in each language or dialect.

 A synonym represents a term that can be used to display or select a concept.
 A concept may have several synonyms.
 This allows users of SNOMED CT to use the terms they prefer to refer to a specific clinical meaning.
-Concepts can have multiple synonyms, and the associated terms are not necessarily unique - thus two concepts can have the same synonym term.
+Concepts can have multiple synonyms, and the associated terms are not necessarily unique - thus two concepts may have the same synonym term.
 Interpretation of a synonymous term therefore depends on the concept identifier.